Blitzman/CarND-Traffic-Sign-Classifier-Project/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the German Traffic Sign recognition data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)